vaibhavsagar/website/drafts/hamts-from-scratch.md

     in Binary (bit (fromIntegral position))
 ```

 Let's look at the `Many` case.
-If we try inserting into a node where the bit in the bitmap corresponding to the hash of the key is `0`, then we can insert a leaf node into the vector and set the corresponding bit to `1`:
+If we try inserting into a node where the bit in the bitmap corresponding to the mask is `0`, this means that there is an empty slot in the vector.
+We can insert a leaf node into this slot and set the corresponding bit in the bitmap to `1`:

 ```haskell
 insert_ hash key value (Many bitmap vector)